magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

   identity)
 ```

-> NOTE 1: here used the `merge-env!` expression instead of the
+> NOTE 1: here I used the `merge-env!` expression instead of the
 > `set-env!` one because it makes the code easier to be read.